Isolated at G20, Putin shows he will do it his way in Ukraine

 This would mean leaving an unresolved, or “frozen”, conflict that makes the east ungovernable for Kiev and hampers Ukraine’s leaders’ drive towards mainstream Europe.

-In an interview released on Sunday, Putin said Ukraine was a single entity and supported “federalization”, rather than the Russian-speaking regions’ accession to Russia.
+In an interview released on Sunday, Putin said Ukraine was a single entity and supported “federalisation”, rather than the Russian-speaking regions’ accession to Russia.

 “Ukraine is an independent, free and sovereign state,” he said.
 “I am going to say something that some people in this country may not like.
 Let’s try to achieve a single political space in those territories.”